 The Department is organized into the following major areas:

 The Department has three offices across the State; its headquarters located in Springfield, a fully operational administrative office in Chicago; as well as a regional office in Marion.
+All visitors to the offices must be prepared to show a valid photo ID.

 Location of Offices